Things To Do In Dubai

 See sharks attacking raw meat that the intrepid divers feed them.
 The sharks are not the only exciting monsters here; there are huge catfish and all types of lobsters!
 You can even touch some residents at the Touch Pools, like baby stingrays, small crabs, and starfish.

-It is both a fun and educational experience to walk the mystic passageways of the chambers.
-A guide will reveal the myth of the long-lost ancient civilization while the interior décor and unique props combined with the water aquariums create an uncanny atmosphere.
+Walking the mystic passageways of the chambers is both a fun and educational experience.
+A guide will reveal the myth of the long-lost ancient civilization, while the interior décor, unique props, and water aquariums create an uncanny atmosphere.

 This aquarium is smaller than the aquarium in Dubai Mall, but offers a distinctive theme and atmosphere.